Christmas in Atlanta: holiday activities from Jonesboro to Acworth

 Note: a lot of activities are annual, so be sure to check out the specific location or festival website before going each year.
 Also, many holiday activities go through the first week of January, so if you’re catching this after Christmas, don’t worry!

-Holiday Activities IN Atlanta
+Christmas Activities IN Atlanta

-Skyview Atlanta Ferris Wheel
+Holiday lights from Skyview Atlanta Ferris Wheel

 To start, if you’ve ever been to Atlanta in the winter, you know that it’s cold.
 Like, it’s really cold.
 Baffling.
-If you’re doing holiday activities in Atlanta at night, know that you’re going to need gallons of hot chocolate or other beverages to keep warm.
+If you’re doing Christmas activities in Atlanta at night, know that you’re going to need hats/gloves/scarves and gallons of hot chocolate or other beverages to keep warm.
 Luckily, Skyview Atlanta, which is the huge ferris wheel in Centennial Park, has a hot chocolate stand in the middle of the queue.
 Actually, it’s kind of a bar, because it has alcohol too, but for our purposes we’ll say it’s a hot chocolate station.

 The cars of the ferris wheel are heated and the view from the warmth of the cabin is perfect on a cold night.
 We were able to do three adults and five kids in a car and had a blast.
-The view from Skyview Atlanta was really awesome with the Olympic Fountain all lit up below, as well as the neighboring Chinese Lantern Festival glowing besides.
-Truly, a ride on the wheel at night is a good start to your holiday activities in Atlanta.
+The view from Skyview Atlanta was really awesome with the Olympic Fountain lit up below, as well as the neighboring Chinese Lantern Festival glowing besides.
+Truly, a ride on the wheel at night is a good start to your Christmas in Atlanta.